Hammail-Riaz/Flask-Weather-App/README.md

 5. **Frontend Display** → The results are displayed on a web page with a clean UI.

 ---
-## About API
+## 🔑 About API Key

-In this Weather app we use free API from https://openweathermap.org/ by just Signing in.
-You have to get your own api this contain a dummy API in .env file.
-You just have to paste you API in .env file and run the app.
+In this Weather app we use free API key from https://openweathermap.org/ by just Signing in.
+You have to get your own API Key this contain a dummy API Key in .env file.
+You just have to paste you API Key in .env file and run the app.

+---
+## 🌐 Accessing App Online

+This weather app is deployed on [pythonanywhere.com](https://pythonanywhere.com) by using the free plan.
+You can also access the Weather App by visiting this link -> [Click Here](https://hammailriazweb.pythonanywhere.com/)

 ---
 ## 📂 Project Structure